-1.1 The definitions and rules of interpretation in this condition apply in these conditions.
+1.1 The following definitions and rules of interpretation in this condition apply in these conditions.

-Client: the person, firm or company who purchases the Goods from the Company.
+Client: the person, firm or company who purchases the Goods and/or Services from the Company.

-Contract Price: the total sum paid by the Client to, and received by the Company, under the Contract.
+Contract Price: the total sum payable by the Client to, and receivable by the Company, under the Contract.

 Delivery Point: the place where delivery of the Goods is to take place under condition 4.

 Goods: any goods agreed in the Contract to be supplied to the Client by the Company (including any part or parts of them).